-In keeping with the provisions of F.S.S.30.231, this is to advise that effective July 1, 2009, the following fee schedule will be applicable.
+In keeping with the provisions of F.S.S.30.231, this is to advise that effective July 1, 2009, and the following fee schedule will be applicable.

 |All Summons / Writs Subpoenas||$40.00|